hsf-training/hsf-training-docker/_episodes/06-dockerfiles.md

 - "Images are built with `podman build`"
 - "Images can have multiple tags associated to them"
 - "Images can use `COPY` to copy files into them during build"
+- "Images can use `ADD` to copy remote files and extract compressed files"
 ---
 <iframe width="427" height="251" src="https://www.youtube.com/embed/NSVXBgYSkBY?si=pAZsMxfkZ2imcL52" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>